Jospin6/Jospin6/README.md

 <h1 align="center">Hi 👋</h1>
 <p align="center">I'm Jospin, a Font-end developer with a eager desire for problem-solving.
 I love creating useful products and trying new technologies.
+I'm currently learning Ruby on Rails and DevOps.
 In my free time, I enjoy working on open-source projects and sharing what I learn.
 Feel free to connect with me.</p>

 <p align="center">